cloudmesh-community/sp19-516-122/ProjectProposal.md

 ## Cloudmesh Module

 The cloudmesh module will be developed first and allow for the user to start, stop, and submit jobs to an EMR cluster.
+The module will include sensible defaults in terms of task node setup, datacenter location, etc. and various utility functions (what clusters are running, what is their status, etc. As a preliminary listing, these functions will be implemented:

+* list - what clusters are running.
+* start # - start up a cluster with # nodes.
+* stop # - stop a particular cluster.

 ## Experimentation and Reporting